 - Reasonable even moisture sample distribution

 - Moisture range at least 10x total inherent measurement error

-- Moisture range preferably as wide as the process range
+- Moisture range preferably as wide as teh process range

-If despite all the foregoing arguments, a satisfactory moisture range is impossible to achieve, then it is pointless running a regression analysis.
-This situation calls for offset calibration.
+If, despite all the forgoing arguments, a satisfactory moisture range is impossible to achieve, then it is pointless running a regression analysis.
+This situation calls for an offset calibration.
 In the calibration equation:

 y = b*x + c